4 ways to volunteer in nature: South Australia

 Volunteering in parks is a great way to spend time outdoors, meet like-minded people, build skills and contribute to protecting South Australia’s precious natural heritage.

-Whichever path you choose, you’ll be joining a community committed to caring for Country and inspiring others to love our environment.
+Whichever path you choose, you’ll be joining a community committed to caring for nature and inspiring others to love our environment.

-For all your volunteering in nature needs with, visit the Volunteer Page on the National Parks and Wildlife Service South Australia website.
+For all your volunteering in nature needs, visit the Volunteer Page on the National Parks and Wildlife Service South Australia website.

 Park of the Month